There is a deep ocean of Japanese comics, and all kinds of genres and stories exist, and in a trench somewhere is where the mangas of OP MCs lie.

 19. Sakamoto Days

-Who would’ve thought that a harmless-looking pony-tailed fat man who runs a grocery store is, in fact, a retired super-assassin?
+Who could have known that a friendly man with a ponytail who runs a grocery store is really a retired super-assassin?

 If you find yourself poring over this list, you’re probably expecting precisely that.

-Taro Sakamoto was once touted as the greatest assassin ever to live, striking fear into the hearts of his unfortunate enemies.
+Taro Sakamoto was once known as the best assassin of all time, striking fear in his unlucky enemies.

 Then, suddenly, Sakamoto finds love and settles down, spending his retirement days in peace.
 But, unfortunately, this death god is still hounded by his past.